josiahpekary/APSViewerAnnimations/README.md

 ### Prerequisites

 * Autodesk Inventor Proffesional and an assembly to be annimated.
-* How to get started with the APS Viewer:
+* How to get started with the APS Viewer: [Viewer Basics](https://aps.autodesk.com/en/docs/viewer/v7/developers_guide/viewer_basics/)
-* How to move and rotate objects in the viewer:
+* How to move and rotate objects in the viewer: [Complex Viewer Transformations](https://aps.autodesk.com/blog/know-how-complex-component-transformations-viewer-part-1-basics)

 ### How to run the program
 #### To run model example in repository
 * download repo and extract zip folder
-* If you would like to run the app without needing a back-end (for authorization only), change the options variable to 'local' in the ForgeViewer.js file
+* If you would like to run the app without needing a back-end (you would only need it for authorization), change the options variable to 'local' in the ForgeViewer.js file
 ```
 options {
-    environment: 'local',
+    //env: 'AutodeskProduction',
-    //environment: 'AutodeskProduction',
+    env: 'local',
 }
 ```
 * run local server or just open html file (SVFTest.html)